Stephen Farrow murder trial: Accused's 'rape fantasies'

 Farrow's barrister, Peter Gower QC, told the jury his mother had "understood there to be something wrong with him as a child".

 The court was told when he was 10 he had set fire to a church altar and stood and watched as it burned.
-As a child he had also experienced bullying, fighting, using weapons and robbery.'Not insane'
+As a child he had also experienced bullying, fighting, using weapons and robbery.

 During cross-examination by Michael Fitton QC, prosecuting, Dr Rogers said he did not believe Farrow to be mentally ill.